undervan-code/handtrainer/README.md

 # Handtrainer Tools

-Handtrainer Tools is a collection of three different tools: a scoreboard, tacticboard, and timer, designed to help handball coaches and players during practice and games.
+Handtrainer Tools is a collection of three different tools: a scoreboard, tacticboard and timer, designed to help handball coaches and players during training and matches.

 ## Table of Contents